What is a stroke?

-A stroke occurs when a blood vessel in the brain bursts or is blocked by a blood clot.
+A stroke is damage to the brain that occurs when a blood vessel in the brain bursts or is blocked by a blood clot.
 Without blood and the oxygen it carries, part of the brain starts to die.
 The part of the body controlled by the damaged area of the brain can't work properly.

 A risk factor is anything that makes you more likely to have a particular health problem.

-Risk factors for stroke that you can treat or change include:
+Risk factors for stroke that you can manage or change include:

 Risk factors you can't change include: